Waksuu/waksuu.github.io/index.md

 We can avoid this problemy by changing the way of thinking about our code and trying to test <i> behaviour </i> and not the internal implementation (that can be easlily changed).
 Doing so greatly reduces the need of changing tests when we want to change the way that our code works (e.g. refactoring code for optimization reasons).

+//TODO: UMM PRETTY BAD EXAMPLE CONSIDERING THAT I AM WRITING ABOUT REUDX TESTING...
 For example, when testing let's say button counter component, I shouldn't care if the way of storing button counter is implemented within the component as internal state or Redux deals with it, this is an <i>implementation detail</i> that can change, but the <i> behaviour </i> of the button will stay the same.

-You might say, ok this is a very basic exmaple, real world is not that easy and components have some kind of dependencies (e.g component is calling some endpoint to retrieve data), and how do I test it?
+You might say, that this is a very basic exmaple, real world is not that easy and components have some kind of dependencies (e.g component is calling some endpoint to retrieve data), and how do I test that?

 ## Test scenario